Sameerwalia07/cybersecurity-journey/Cybersecurity-Journey/tryhackme/cybersecurity-101/soc-fundamentals.md

 ## 🎯 What I Learned

-- What a SOC is and its core purpose
+- What a SOC is and its core purpose.
 - The categories of activity a SOC is focused on detecting
 - The three pillars a SOC is built on: People, Process, Technology
 - Common SOC roles and how responsibilities are split across tiers